4ydx/chrome-protocol/README.md

 ## Examples

 Look under [github.com/4ydx/chrome-protocol/actions](https://github.com/4ydx/chrome-protocol/actions).
 The testing files are the examples.
+There is one example in the example folder.

 - Click
 - Fill